threefoldtecharchive/jumpscaleX_archived/Jumpscale/clients/blockchain/tfchain/README.md

 5. [Atomic Swap Contacts](#atomic-swap-contracts): explains how to work with cross-chain atomic swaps, from a TFChain perspective, using your TFChain wallet
 6. [ERC20 Interaction](#erc20-interaction): send coins to an ERC20 address and register a TFT address as ERC20 Withdrawel addresses
 7. [Coin Minting](#coin-minting): a subsection devoted to the coin minters of the network
+8. [Examples](#examples): examples that show how to use the TFChain client as a library

 ### Client